25-MDDN242/time-based-media-HugoMoffat/README.md

 (NO COUNTDOWN TO ALARM)

-Added a blue rect with lower opacity over DungeonGreen to change the colour to teal.
+Added a blue rect with lower opacity over DungeonGreen to change its colour to teal.

 Added drawRune function to draw runes rather than repeating the same code over and over.